andfadeev/home-ht-challenge/README.md

 docker-compose up -d
 ```

-Db schema in `init.sql` with predefined contracts.
+Db schema is in `init.sql` with predefined contracts.

 ## Test